 Their fans are naturally creative, and many have always shared their builds with other enthusiasts.
 In many ways, the LEGO fan community is the epitome of creativity and innovation.
 The partnership between LEGO and Chaordix was a natural fit.

-To date, LEGO Ideas has over 900,000 members who have submitted more than 20,000 project concepts.
-Of these submissions, 19 co-created kits have been brought to market, including The Beatles Yellow Submarine (which remains sold out) and Women of NASA.
+To date, LEGO Ideas has close to 1.5 million members who have submitted more than 33,000 project concepts.
+Of these submissions, 30 co-created kits have been brought to market, including The Beatles Yellow Submarine (now retired) and Women of NASA, and the International Space Station.

-According to LEGO's Innovation & Direction Design Lead, Stiven Kerestegian, the company has been able to shorten time-to-market from two years to six months.
+According to LEGO's Innovation & Direction Design Lead at the time, Stiven Kerestegian, the company has been able to shorten time-to-market from two years to six months.

 LEGO Ideas has tapped into a creative pool that the company knew existed, but did not have direct access to in the past.
 The platform has created a path for the company and its fans to truly collaborate.